 If you execute a valid living will, doctors and other health care professionals are legally required to honor your desires in the living will.

 Another type of document, that is closely related to the living will, is the springing durable power of attorney (DPOA).
 A springing DPOA will empower another person to make decisions regarding your person and property if you are incapacitated.
 A springing DPOA is called “springing” because it springs into effect when you become incapacitated.
 A springing DPOA is called “durable” because it lasts after you are incapacitated.
 A springing DPOA gives your proxy more power than a living will does.
 However, a springing DPOA, without a living will often cannot direct whether you wish to receive life-sustaining treatment, or food and water, if you are incapacitated.
 That is why many people who execute living wills also execute a springing DPOA at the same time.
 I generally advise clients to execute both documents.

-If you would like more information about living wills, springing DPOAs, or estate planning in general, please contact our office for a free consultation.
+If you would like more information about living wills, springing DPOAs, or estate planning in general, please contact our office for a consultation.